Circe, sorceress divine,

 Correspondences and More

-While researching this article, I tried to find popular magical references and methods for working with Kirke.
+While researching this article, I tried to find popular magical references and methods for working with Circe.
 There really isn’t much.
 If you know of a source I’ve missed, please get in touch.
 Within the context of modern paganism, she has been at the fringes.
 For example, she isn’t even mentioned in Llewellyn’s Book of Correspondences.
 Fortunately, individual practitioners have been connecting with her.
 Now that she has gained cultural attention with Miller’s novel, she is sure to rise in popularity.
 Below are tables I’ve pieced together with her themes, correspondences, epithets and companions for you to use in your own witchery.
-I’d love to hear about how you understandand work with Kirke.
+I’d love to hear about how you understand and work with Circe.

 * Don’t rant about how I am calling all men pigs.
 It’s Kirke’s story.
 Not everything is about you.